Nevada juvenile court handles most cases involving minors (under 18) accused of breaking the law.

 In addition, we would argue that your child’s needs would be best served in the juvenile justice system and that subjecting your child to the adult criminal justice system at such a young age not only hurts their long-term prospects but also fails to serve the public good.

-Remember that your child can never be transferred from criminal court to juvenile court if any one of the six exceptions listed above in section 2 applies.
+Remember that your child can never be transferred from criminal court to juvenile court if any one of the four exceptions listed above in section 2 applies.
 In those cases, the criminal court has “exclusive and original” jurisdiction over your child’s case even though they were under 18 at the time of the alleged offense.

 5. Penalties